Royal Manitoba Theatre Centre

-It has a seating capacity of 785 and opened on October 31, 1970.
+Its Mainstage on Market Avenue has a seating capacity of 785 and opened on October 31, 1970.

 History

 When the Winnipeg Little Theatre and Theatre 77 merged to become the Manitoba Theatre Centre in 1958, it became the first of a network of "regional theatres" across North America.
 Artistic Director John Hirsch and General Manager Tom Hendry focused on classics, Broadway hits, and new Canadian work.
 A second stage for experimental work was established in 1960, and an annual provincial tour began in 1961.

 Since its founding, MTC has produced more than 600 plays with hundreds of actors, including Len Cariou, Graham Greene, Martha Henry, Judd Hirsch, Tom Hulce, William Hurt, Tom Jackson, Robert Lepage, Seana McKenna, Eric Peterson, Gordon Pinsent, Keanu Reeves, Fiona Reid, R.H.
 Thomson, Kathleen Turner and Al Waxman.

 Today, the Royal Manitoba Theatre Centre operates two theatre venues in Winnipeg, Manitoba- The John Hirsch Mainstage and the Tom Hendry Warehouse.
 Each season, MTC produces six Mainstage productions, four Warehouse Productions, an annual 12-day Winnipeg Fringe Theatre Festival, the Master Playwright Festival and a regional tour.
 MTC also provides student-only matinees with the Theatre for Young Audiences program, and scholarships and apprentice opportunities for post-secondary theatre students.
 The Jean Murray - Moray Sinclair Theatre Scholarship is funded purely from donations received during a run of a particular show each season.
 The Naomi Levin Theatre Scholarship was established in memory of Naomi Levin, a theatre technician associated with the MTC for a number of years.

 The theatres were renamed after the company's founders in 2008.
 In 2009, the Government of Canada designated the Mainstage theatre a National Historic Site.
 On October 26, 2010, Manitoba Theatre Centre received a Royal designation, becoming Royal Manitoba Theatre Centre.